 March 2020.
 Due to Coronavirus, our practice evenings ended, and there will be no more until further notice.
-We normally practise most Tuesday evenings, from October 9th to April at the Village / Parish Hall, Woodbury Road, Clyst St George near Exeter EX3 0RE.
+We normally practise most Tuesday evenings, from October to April at the Village / Parish Hall, Woodbury Road, Clyst St George near Exeter EX3 0RE.
 (8.00 - 10.00pm).
-See the Programme page for actual dates.
+See the PROGRAMME page for actual dates.

-The side has about 25 members and has lots of fun at practice evenings, and at pub evenings and weekends away in the UK or abroad during the summer.
-We are a mixed side and have around 8 musicians and the rest are dancers.
+The side has over 25 members and has lots of fun at practice evenings, and at pub evenings and weekends away in the UK or abroad during the summer.
+We are a mixed side and have around 10 musicians and the rest are dancers.
 We also have supporters who come out regularly to watch, and enjoy the music and song session afterwards.
 Jenny & John have been great supporters recently, and Dave Land, too, who we are indebted to for his excellent photos, many of which are featured on this website - both group photos, and photos of us while we are dancing out.

 In the summer we dance out most Tuesday evenings, and after dancing for an hour or so we often go into a local pub and sing and play music.
 We sometimes go away for Morris dancing weekends together; destinations such as Bridport and Lyme Regis, Minehead, Ilfracombe, Plymouth & Falmouth have featured in recent years.
 The Side also makes regular trips abroad to France - where we take part in a Champagne Festival, and to Germany where we take part in a Wine Festival.
 We give displays of Clog Morris dancing around the towns and take part in grand processions.
 And in the winter we have a social weekend away, usually on the coast.

-New members, musicians and dancers are always welcome and should contact us by e-mail or just come along and meet us one Tuesday evening.
+New members, musicians and especially dancers are always welcome and should contact us by e-mail via this website or just come along and meet us one Tuesday evening.
 We are a mixed Clog Morris Side, men and women, no partner necessary, though of course couples are also very welcome.

 Raddon Hill Clog Morris dance in the North West tradition, which originated in the cotton mills and factories of the North West of England.